Community Blood Drive

-With that in mind, the club overcame its share of adversity in the season’s early going, recovering from a 2-3 start to win 10 of 11 games in Weeks 6-16 and putting itself in prime position for the postseason.
-With a win at Chicago in Week 15, the Packers secured their second consecutive NFC North title, marking the franchise’s first back-to-back divison conquest since 2002-04.
+With that in mind, the club overcame its share of adversity in the season’s early going, recovering from a 2-3 start to win 9 of 10 games in Weeks 6-16 and putting itself in prime position for the postseason.
+With a win at Chicago in Week 15, the Packers secured their second consecutive NFC North title, marking the franchise’s first back-to-back division conquest since it captured three straight from 2002-04.

 During the regular season, it was once again a Rodgers-led offense that forged the team’s identity.
 The unit ranked No. 5 in the league in scoring despite being plagued by injuries throughout the season.
 Five different players started at running back in addition to five different combinations on the offensive line and primary targets Jennings and Jordy Nelson missing 12 full games combined and parts of others with various ailments.

 Defensively, the Packers made significant strides after a challenging 2011, climbing all the way to No. 11 overall in pass defense on the strength of an 81-yard-per-game improvement over the previous season.

 Matthews was on his way to his finest statistical season when he suffered a hamstring injury in Week 9 that shelved him for more than a month.
 He still managed to finish fifth in the NFL with 13 sacks and became the first player in franchise history to be named to the Pro Bowl in each of his first four seasons in the league.